RhyFoRe/RhyFoRe/README.md

 ### In development:

-* Creating the API that serves the signals at the time of the event --- Nearly finished in a minimalistic version focused on function
+* Creating the API that serves the signals at the time of the event See the [API.md] <https://github.com/RhyFoRe/RhyFoRe/edit/main/API.md> --- Nearly finished in a minimalistic version focused on function

 * MongoDB to save the Data --- LIVE